replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 The following describes the automatic data migration process when you change the CSI provisioner add-on from Rook to OpenEBS:

+1. kURL temporarily shuts down all pods mounting Rook volumes.
+This is done to ensure that the data being migrated is not in use and can be safely copied to the new storage system.

 1. kURL recreates all PVCs that were originally created using Rook onto OpenEBS with the same name and contents.

 1. If you are migrating off Rook from a cluster that has more than two nodes, OpenEBS attempts to create local volumes on the same nodes where the original Rook PVCs were referenced.

+1. When the data migration is complete, the pods are restarted.

 1. kURL uninstalls Rook from the cluster.